jimenezraul/Password-checker/README.md

 # Password-checker

-## This program check if your passwords have been compromised.
+## This program will check if your passwords have been compromised.

 To run program type:
 python3 checkmypass.py "your password"